wtmatlock/tem/README.md

 ### Running the models

 The files provided within the data directory are used by the modelling scripts (`modelExpression.R`, `modelMIC.R`, and `modelCombined.R`).
+Make sure you set the appropriate working directory.